resilient-tech/india-compliance-docs/pages/blog/posts/gst-refund-accounting.md

 - **On filing (Case 2 only):** Entry Type "Journal Entry".
 Debit the relevant Refund Receivable account, credit GST Credit Ledger.
 Posting date = date of filing on the portal.
 - **On receipt (both cases):** Entry Type "Bank Entry".
 Debit Bank, credit the Refund Receivable account.
 Posting date = date the refund hits your bank.

-Add a remark with the ARN and refund period on every entry — makes reconciliation trivial later.

 </PostDetail>